rladies-chicago/rladies-chicago.github.io/content/home/about.md

 **We are the Chicago Chapter of R-Ladies!**

+R-Ladies is a global organization whose mission is to promote gender diversity in the R community.
+Our goal is to encourage, inspire, and empower people of genders currently underrepresented in the R community.

-Our goal is to make the R programming language more popular and accessible especially among women.
-Anyone with an interest in R is welcome.
-You can be an R expert or novice.
-We will promote R, exchange ideas and knowledge and create a friendly network among women who use R!
+Anyone with an interest in R is welcome--beginners, experts and everyone in between.
+We exchange ideas, share knowledge, and create a friendly network among women who use R!

-*All events are intended for all women who are interested in attending.
+*All events are intended for all women and minority genders who are interested in attending.
+This includes, but is not limited to, cis/trans women, trans men, non-binary, genderqueer, agender.
 We are emphatically queer and trans friendly.*

 To see our upcoming meetings, check out our **[Meetup Page](https://www.meetup.com/rladies-chicago/).** Email us at **[chicago@rladies.org](mailto:chicago@rladies.org).**